University of Colorado Anschutz Medical Campus launches new center to fight esophageal and gastric cancer

 The center will be called the Katy O. and Paul M. Rady Esophageal and Gastric Center of Excellence, named after the Colorado couple whose $20 million gift will fund the center.
 Paul Rady is the chairman, CEO and president of Denver-based Antero Resources, an oil and gas company.

 Personal tragedy is what inspired the Radys to make the commitment.
 Katy Rady’s brother, Paul R. O’Hara II, died of esophageal cancer in 2015.
-Part of the new center will include an endowed position — the Paul R. O’Hara II Endowed Chair in Esophageal Cancer at the CU Cancer Center.
+Part of the new center will include an endowed position — the Katy O. and Paul M. Rady Endowed Chair in Esophageal Cancer Research.
 Wani will be the first to hold that position.

 “When my brother was seen at the CU Cancer Center, we knew this place was different,” Katy Rady said in a statement.
 “That was partly due to their multidisciplinary approach in treating cancer and the experts that provided him advanced care.
 We want others to receive this same care by acting as a vessel that will spur breakthroughs and create new therapies.
 We hope this gift today will continue to help make a difference for families facing this cancer.”

-Note: Correction: This article was updated at 4:05 p.m. on Tuesday, Dec.
-6, 2022, to correct the name of the endowed chair position the Rady’s are funding.
-It is the Katy O. and Paul M. Rady Endowed Chair in Esophageal Cancer Research.
-The Paul R. O’Hara II Endowed Chair in Esophageal Cancer is a previously existing endowed position currently held by a different doctor.